webdsl/webdsl-docs/docs/reference/types.md

 ## Email

 Represents an e-mail address as a string.
-If you are interested in sending email from your application, have a look at the [SendEmail](https://webdsl.org/selectpage/Manual/SendEmail) page.
+If you are interested in sending email from your application, have a look at the [Send Email](../send-email) page.
 The page input for an Email is a textfield with the following validation:

     validate(/[a-zA-Z0-9_\-\.]+)@((\[[0-9]{1,3}\.[0-9]{1,3}\.[0-9]{1,3}\.)|(([a-zA-Z0-9\-]+\.)+))([a-zA-Z]{2,4}|[0-9]{1,3})(\]?/.match(this), "Not a valid email address")